-Table 3 gives the estimated seasonal break points for the transformed arrivals, estimated using detrended data; the estimated seasonal components are shown in Figure 6.
+Table 3 gives the estimated seasonal break points for the transformed arrivals, estimated using detrended data; the estimated seasonal components are shown in Figure 8.
 Korea, China, Germany and Other have no estimated seasonal break points.
 As the power transformations have effectively stabilised the seasonal variation, any changes in the seasonal patterns more likely reflect behavioural changes in the time of year when visitors arrive.
-For example, in Australia's seasonal pattern the peaks have moved, reflecting a shift from a three-term school year to a four-term year in New South Wales in 1987 (NSW Department of Education 1985).
+For example, in Australia's seasonal pattern the 'middle' peak has moved and one extra peak has been added, reflecting a shift from a three-term school year to a four-term year in New South Wales in 1987 (NSW Department of Education, 1985).
 The placement of the seasonal break point coincides exactly with the final month under the old three term system, with the first holiday in the new sequence occurring in July 1987.
 The UK data show a shift in arrivals from the second half of the year to the first and a shift in the peak arrivals from December to February.
 The USA and Japanese arrivals have had relatively complex changes, while the Total series has seen most change in the winter months.